bktran8/file-strip/README.md

 # file-strip
-strips files of special characters
+- strips file names of special characters
+- creates and populate specific form with file characteristics